-- P = park
+- P = park position

-- R = reverse
+- R = reverse gear

-- N = neutral
+- N = neutral position

-- D = drive
+- D = drive position

 The selector lever can only be moved out of P or N when the ignition is on and the foot brake is depressed (Selector lever lock).
-To engage P or R, push button on selector lever.
+To engage P or R, press the release button on the selector lever.

-The automatic transmission is available in two versions \diamondsuit 115.
+The automatic transmission is available in two versions $\diamondsuit$ 115.